SherG/sherrieg/content/blog/desantis-state-guard/index.md

 ### Would you change anything?

-I question whether military uniforms are necessary or ideal.
+I question whether military uniforms are necessary or ideal for the state guard.
 The <a href="https://apps.dtic.mil/sti/pdfs/ADA494465.pdf" target="blank">view of the military however</a> is that State Defense Forces (SDFs), operating "under the protocol of military guidance and customs . . . are less likely to walk away from assigned missions and are more likely to integrate well with the National Guard units that are given those missions."
+And it's true that the state guard is the "reserve" for the National Guard.

-Outfit the state guard in a uniform yes -- so that in an emergency the public can easily see who's available to help.
+How about this: outfit the state guard in a uniform yes -- so that in an emergency the public can easily see who's available to help.
 But why not make it something straightforward, like same color shirt, windbreaker, maybe a baseball cap.
 (If windbreakers and caps are good enough for the FBI they should be good enough for the state guard.)

 You could do this <em>and</em> have still former military wear military uniforms: making them easy to spot in a group.

-The challenge would be coming up with a new (and meaningful) reward system -- no small task.
+The challenge would be coming up with a new (and meaningful) reward system.

 ## In sum